Cannabis in Australia: Legalise Cannabis Queensland Party (LCQ)

 The Legalise Cannabis Queensland Party was established when a group of like minded people containing members from the H.E.M.P.
 Party and Medical Cannabis Users Association of Australia (MCUA) and their associated networks formed a Facebook group with the intention of standing as Independents in the October 2020 Queensland state election with the view of working loosely together to push for cannabis law reform in Queensland and share resources.
 They met in person on several occasions to discuss issues and policy.
 Then one person suggested maybe a political party would be a better way.
 With the blessing of the well established federal HEMP Party whose president Michael Balderstone welcomed the news.
 On 1 July 2020 they submitted registration paperwork to the Australian Electoral Commission to run candidates at the October Queensland state election.
 On 1 September 2020 the ECQ verified the parties membership list and sent it to the commissioner for the final approval, the party was officially approved on 11 September 2020.
 They have a number of policies that centre around the re-legalisation and regulation of cannabis for personal, medical and industrial uses in Queensland.
 Following the registration of the party affiliate parties have also been established in the states of Western and South Australia.

+Libertarian Party

+The Libertarian Party supports legalising cannabis for adults.